awsdocs/aws-kms-developer-guide/doc_source/services-secrets-manager.md

 When you create a new secret, you can specify any customer managed CMK in the account and region, or the AWS managed CMK for Secrets Manager, `aws/secretsmanager`\.
 If you do not specify a CMK, or you select the console default value, **DefaultEncryptionKey**, Secrets Manager creates the `aws/secretsmanager` CMK, if it does not exist, and associates it with the secret\.
 You can use the same CMK or different CMKs for each secret in your account\.

-You can change the CMK for a secret at any time, either in the Secrets Manager console, or by using the [UpdateSecret](UpdateSecret) operation\.
+You can change the CMK for a secret at any time, either in the Secrets Manager console, or by using the [UpdateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_UpdateSecret.html) operation\.
 When you change the CMK, Secrets Manager does not re\-encrypt the existing secret value under the new CMK\.
 However, the next time that the secret value changes, Secrets Manager encrypts it under the new CMK\.

-To find the CMK that is associated with a secret, use the [ListSecrets](http://docs.aws.amazon.com/secretsmanager/latest/apireference/API_ListSecrets.html) or [DecribeSecret](http://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DescribeSecret.html) operations\.
+To find the CMK that is associated with a secret, use the [ListSecrets](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_ListSecrets.html) or [DescribeSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DescribeSecret.html) operations\.
 When the secret is associated with the AWS managed CMK for Secrets Manager \(`aws/secretsmanager`\), these operations do not return a CMK identifier\.

 Secrets Manager does not use the CMK to encrypt the secret value directly\.
 Instead, it uses the CMK to generate and encrypt a unique data key, and it uses the data key to encrypt the secret value\.